NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 https://commons.wikimedia.org/wiki/File:OODA.Boyd.svg#/media/File:OODA.Boyd.svg

-After discovering OODA you might think that this has nothing to do with "intelligence" science, or understanding.
+After discovering OODA, you might think that this has nothing to do with "intelligence" science or understanding.
 On the contrary this is essential and the core of ALL intelligence.
 Without some variation of this process data might just as well be random drops in an ocean.
 To organize and Act on them is what Intelligence is about.

 Iteration
 -